The Problem with Extrinsically Motivated Competition

 However, because I didn’t understand human behavior and motivation, I made the same mistake as so many other coaches: I felt I needed to immediately attach a reward or punishment to the game.
 An extrinsic motivator.
 An example of how I used this type of motivation is as follows:

 - Losers run.
 At first, after every game, I felt we had to have losers run immediately in practice.

 - Losers run after practice.
 Dean Smith used to tally up winners and losers and save the running until after practice, because running during practice interrupted the flow.

 - Winners get rewarded.
 To be more positive, we started to reward winners.
 If they get a certain number of wins, then after practice, they could redeem their wins for a Gatorade, a protein bar, etc.

-The problem with all these systems is they are extrinsic motivating systems—carrots and sticks.
+The problem with all these strategies is they are extrinsic motivating strategies—carrots and sticks.
 Using extrinsic motivators only makes this short-term motivation and doesn’t foster a more competitive individual.